KeyValueSoftwareSystems/react-inline-avatars/README.md

 </div>

->A customizable ready to use Multiple Inline Image stack for React
+> A customizable ready to use Multiple Inline Image stack for React

-Try tweaking a dot matrix using this codesandbox link <a href="https://codesandbox.io/s/react-multi-inline-images-6wmoko" >here</a>
+Try tweaking a multiple inline image stack using this codesandbox link <a href="https://codesandbox.io/s/react-multi-inline-images-6wmoko" >here</a>

 ## Installation